DIY home inspections are high risk, even if you're a qualified builder.

-It is very tempting to perform your own home inspection in an effort to save money.
+In these days of unlimited information, it is very tempting to perform your own home inspection, armed with a downloadable you found on a website.
 The theory is that once you are aware of what to look out for you can very easily and efficiently perform a pre-purchase inspection and do away with the need for expert advice.
 After all, leaking pipes and cracks in the foundations are easy to spot.
 Right?

+Wrong!
 There are numerous self-help guides available which give you the basic know-how to allow you to walk through a home before you buy and pick out any noticeable concerns.
-In fact, most buyers do their own walkthrough anyway, listening out for creaking floorboards and being on the lookout for anything that looks and feels wrong, including the smell of damp or obvious peeling paint.
+These are AWESOME for open home inspections.
+You should absolutely arm yourself with an open home checklist.
+It will help you do an educated walkthrough.
+You’ll stop seeing a beautifully staged dream home and start seeing red flags.
+You’ll be, listening out for creaking floorboards and sniffing the air for the smell of damp.
 But often the most critical of defects are overlooked or, worse still, not even considered.
-And then there are areas of a property that a homeowner would not let just anyone inspect such as the roof cavity or under the home.

 This is why you need to employ the services of a professional home inspector.
 They bring with them years of experience, and can carefully look at the areas of a home that sellers strategically try to cover up.